Blood Fever (Star Trek: Voyager)

 "Blood Fever" is the 58th episode of Star Trek: Voyager, the 16th episode of the third season.
 The episode aired on UPN on February 5, 1997.
-This episode focuses on life aboard the Federation spacecraft USS Voyager, stranded on the opposite side of the galaxy as Earth.
+This episode focuses on life aboard the Federation spacecraft USS Voyager, stranded on the opposite side of the galaxy to Earth.
 Even with its fictional faster than light warp drive, it will take decades to return normally.
 This show focuses on the characters B'Elanna Torres, Ensign Vorik and Tom Paris, and explores the nature of the Vulcans.

 Plot

 The Vulcan Ensign Vorik proposes marriage to B'Elanna Torres.
 Flabbergasted, she declines.
 He grabs her, cradling her face, and she punches him.
 As he mends Vorik's dislocated jaw in Sickbay, The Doctor discovers that the ensign is beginning his first "pon farr".
 He is in a sexual frenzy and requires a mate, a ritual fight known as "kunat kalifee", or intensive meditation.
 Vorik opts to meditate.

 Meanwhile, Torres joins Tom Paris and Neelix for an away mission to collect "gallicite" from an abandoned mine.
 She becomes increasingly aggressive and agitated, refusing to cooperate with her teammates, and then attacks Paris, biting him on the cheek and stalking off on her own.
 Paris' description of her behavior to Voyager leads Tuvok to conclude that she has contracted "pon farr" from Vorik, since the ensign had initiated a telepathic mating bond when he seized her face.